ppi/docs/en/book/application.rst

 Switching between environments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 PPI supports the notion of "environments" to make the application behave differently from when you are coding and testing the application in your laptop to when you deploy it to a production server.
+While in *production* debug messages won't be logged, your application won't stop due to non-fatal PHP errors and we'll use caching wherever possible.
+In *development* you'll get everything!

 To switch between the *development* and *production* environments simply set the ``PPI\App($environment, $debug)`` parameters in your front controller: